Winbobob/badsmells/README.md

 - __Bad smells detector__

     It is generally a good practice to have 1 pull request corresponding to 1 open issue.
 However given that a pull request can solve multiple issues, we identify a project lacking code review if it has number of pull request less than half of the total number of issues.
 This assumption is an indicator that more code review should have been performed for each open issue via pull request.
 We have marked such code reviews as 'Redflagged Reviews'.
-    The bad smell detector can be found here [smell.rb](./features/code_review/smell.rb)
+    The bad smell detector can be found here [smell.rb](./features/code_review/smell.rb).
+    Criteria:

         50%  < number of (pull requests)/total number of (issues) * 100

 - __Bad smells results__

-    Theresults are as follows:
+    The results are as follows:

     **Pull Request Vs Issue Count:** 22 Vs 38<br>
     **Redflagged Reviews:** Not a bad smell